Online Smoothed Demand Management: A Unified Competitive Algorithm

 \textbf{Algorithm. \ } We now describe the \PAAD algorithm itself.
 The main pseudocode is provided in \autoref{alg:paad}, and the pseudo-cost minimization subroutine for individual drivers is detailed in \autoref{alg:pcm-subroutine}.
 The key idea guiding \PAAD's behavior is to have each driver make local decisions based on its own state and threshold functions, while also carefully accounting for switching costs across multiple drivers, allowing the algorithm to amortize global switching costs.
 All local decisions are \textit{aggregated} into a single global decision: $\smash{x_{t} \leftarrow \sum_{i \in \mathcal{B} \cup \mathcal{F}} x_{t}^{(i)}, z_{t} \leftarrow b_t + \sum_{i \in \mathcal{F}} z_{t}^{(i)}}$. \PAAD ensures feasibility by checking for binding constraints (i.e., flexible demands nearing their deadlines, Line 4 in \autoref{alg:pcm-subroutine}) and ensuring that sufficient energy is purchased to meet the delivery decision (Line 21). \PAAD amortizes global switching costs by communicating \textit{pseudo-decisions} to each driver, which are adjusted based on the global purchasing decision from the previous time step.
 This allows each driver to recognize when increasing its purchase amount can help to amortize the total switching cost across multiple drivers, reducing the pessimism inherent in a purely local approach.

 For each driver $i \in \mathcal{B} \cup \mathcal{F}$, this is formalized as the definition of $\smash{\hat{x}^{(i)}_{t-1}}$ on Line 2 in \autoref{alg:pcm-subroutine}, where $q(x_{t-1})$ is the difference between the sum of all driver decisions and the global decision at time $t-1$.
-Intuitively, $q(x_{t-1})$ captures any ``extra'' purchasing from the previous time step that was not attributable to any currently active driver (e.g., due to base demand or inactive drivers).
-The pseudo-decision $\smash{\hat{x}_{t-1}^{(i)}}$ is used instead of the actual previous decision $\smash{x_{t-1}^{(i)}}$ when making the current decision $\smash{x_t^{(i)}}$.
-The same is applied to the delivery decisions of flexible drivers.
+Intuitively, $q(x_{t-1})$ captures any ``extra'' purchasing from the previous time step that was not attributable to any currently active driver (e.g., due to base demand or inactive drivers). { Note that Line 3 (\autoref{alg:pcm-subroutine}) includes a $\gamma \vert x \vert$ term---this term accounts for the worst-case future cost of ``switching off'' whenever $x > 0$ (e.g., when the sequence ends at time $T$, decisions $x_{T+1} = z_{T+1} = 0$).
+By considering the pseudo-decision $\smash{\hat{x}_{t-1}^{(i)}}$ instead of the actual previous decision $\smash{x_{t-1}^{(i)}}$ when making the next decision, \PAAD amortizes this ``future cost'' across multiple drivers, resulting in smoother global decisions.} The same is applied to the delivery decisions of flexible drivers.
 Note that \PAAD may generate as many as $\Omega(T)$ drivers on a given problem instance.
 The necessity of these many drivers is supported by our warmup result in \autoref{sec:warmup}, which shows that a granular, per-demand accounting is likely necessary to achieve the best possible competitive ratio when future demands are unknown.
 However, \PAAD's driver refresh (Line 23) ensures that, in practice, there will likely be far fewer than $\Omega(T)$ drivers active at any given time.
 In particular, a driver is only active for a finite period---e.g., until flexible drivers' deadlines pass, or until base drivers complete their purchasing.
 We discuss this point further and give runtime measurements in \sref{Appendix}{apx:runtime}.